schwarzenbergf/irtrans/README.md

 ### Configuration is done in the UI

-After installing IRTrans with HACS (and the required restart of HA), adding IRTrans to HA and configuring is done via
+After installing iRTans with HACS (and the required restart of HA), adding iRTans to HA and configuring is done via

 `Settings` --> `Devices & Services`.

-Just use `Add Integration` button and search for IRTrans.
+Just use `Add Integration` button and search for iRTans.
 Fill in `Host address` & `Port` (default 21000) of the IRTRans device.

 ![Config](/custom_components/irtrans/images/config_ui.png)